Tendon-driven robot

 Tendon-driven robots (TDR) are robots whose limbs mimic biological musculoskeletal systems.
 They use plastic straps to mimic muscles and tendons.
 Such robots are claimed to move in a "more natural" way than traditional robots that use rigid metal or plastic limbs controlled by geared actuators.
 TDRs can also help understand how biomechanics relates to embodied intelligence and cognition.

-Challenges include effectively modeling the human body’s complex motions and ensuring accurate positioning, given that the tendons are prone to stretch, which costs them strength and smooth operation.
+Challenges include effectively modeling the human body's complex motions and ensuring accurate positioning, given that the tendons are prone to stretch, which costs them strength and smooth operation.

 Existing systems

 TDRs are the subject of considerable research and commercial systems followed.

+COAST Guidewire Robot

+The COAST Guidewire Robot is a work from the Georgia Institute of Technology.
+This robot, designed for potential use in cardiovascular procedures, uses a tendon to bend the guidewire made of nested tubes from superelastic nitinol.
+The design contains three coaxially aligned tubes a centrally routed tendon attached to the distal end of the middle tube.
+The outer tubes are made fabricated by micromachining notches through the use of lasers which allows the robot to bend with the use of the tendon.
+It is among the world's smallest steerable robotic systems actuated by microtendons, with an overall outer diameter of 0.4 mm.

 Myorobotics

 Myorobotics is a toolkit comprising muscles, tendons, joints, and bones to build diverse tendon-driven musculoskeletal robots, e.g. anthropomimetic arms with complex shoulder joints, quadrupeds, and hopping robots.
 Robots can be assembled, optimized, and simulated from primitives, then built and controlled either from the same software or from brain-like spiking neural networks simulated on a neuromorphic computer.